BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 **Healing within cooldowns.**

-The healing we can do within our cooldown window.
-Which will allow your grp to pull more aggressively than they could with other healers.
+The healing we can do within our cooldown windows, which will allow your grp to pull more aggressively than they could with other healers.

 **Damage Reduction.**